-If a parent does not have a pink or green pass from the office in their hand then the teacher, or any staff member, is to assume the parent did not stop at the office for clearance.
+If a parent does not have a visitor pass from Security or the Main Office in their hand, then the teacher, or any staff member, is to assume the parent did not stop at the Security desk or the office for clearance.
 The teacher will ask the parent to please check in at the office.

 If it is an emergency and the parent is signing the student out of school, then student will be called to the office and signed out.
-Parent is to wait in the office.
+Parent is to wait in the lobby/vestibule area.

-If reason is to drop something off, then the parent can leave the item(s) in the office and staff will make sure it is given to the student.
+If reason is to drop something off, then the parent can leave the item(s) in the office or the security desk and staff will make sure it is given to the student.